-Today, the Recording Industry Association of America (RIAA) , who have been self-entrusted with presenting platinum and gold certificates since 1958, have finally announced the inclusion of on-demand audio and video streaming, along with the traditional album sales, in awarding a record platinum or gold.
+Today, the Recording Industry Association of America (RIAA), who have been self-entrusted with presenting platinum and gold certificates since 1958, have finally announced the inclusion of on-demand audio and video streaming, along with the traditional album sales, in awarding records a platinum or gold title.
 Besides being incredibly late to the scene, these new changes still generate a substantial amount of new concerns.

 The RIAA announced that 17 artists will now be awarded newly designated gold or platinum record titles because of the inclusion of these new digital numbers: Kendrick Lamar's To Pimp a Butterfly, Big Sean's Dark Sky Paradise, and Coldplay's Ghost Stories to name a few (the Weeknd's Beauty Behind the Madness went double platinum but that's rightfully so).
 Even with Kendrick’s album now platinum, CEO Anthony Tiffith - of his record label, Top Dawg Entertainment - took to Twitter with his disapproval, saying, "We don't stand behind this RIAA bs."

 First, how do these new changes work?
 Here’s a simple breakdown: